Driblinho/Marlin-2.0-for-EinsyRambo-i3clone/README.md

 https://www.thingiverse.com/thing:3523586

-And a display holder:

 # Uploading

 To upload, I found it easier to use Platform IO (https://platformio.org) instead of the Arduino IDE.

-I use Visual Studio Code with Platform IO, open the project folder (this root folder), and click the Alien in the right, then in *Project Tasks" in the top, click `env:rambo` and click `Verbose Upload`.
+I use Visual Studio Code with Platform IO, open the project folder (this root folder), and click the Alien in the right, then in *Project Tasks* at the top, click `env:rambo` and click `Verbose Upload`.

 # Contributing